Liuyang-Xu/Evaluation-of-the-Educational-Impacts-of-Recreational-Marijuana-Legalization-in-Nevada/README.md

+## Paper:
+   Evaluation of the Educational Impacts of Recreational Marijuana Legalization in Nevada.pdf

+## Slides for report:
+   Marijuanna Legalization on Education in Nevada.pdf

 ## Folder main:
 1. Geo_Data.R is for data cleaning and manipulation
 2. NV_map.R is for plotting the US and Nevada marijuana usage status